helping you heal yourself. inside and out.

 how do i get in to see you?

 I'd love to work with you!
 You can either call, text or email me to schedule an appointment.
 I can be reached at 646 828 7276 or email@example.com.
 You can also get in touch with me here.

 what if i can't make it?

 Things happen.
 We can't always control everything in our lives, but please note my cancelation policy.
 If you need to cancel or reschedule, please do so more than 24 hours in advance.
-You will be charged a fee of $100 for any appointment canceled within 24 hours.
+You will be charged the full cost of the session for any appointment canceled within 24 hours.
 All Monday appointments must be canceled or rescheduled by noon the Friday before to avoid this charge.

 why should i come to you?